Join our mailing list

 Manchester, CT

-Dr. Peter Buch is a clinical gastroenterologist with 37 years of teaching experience.
-Teaching is his passion and his style is case based, practical, interactive and fun.
+Dr. Peter Buch is a highly regarded medical educator and double board-certified clinical gastroenterologist with over 35 years of experience.
+His passion is teaching, and his style is famously case-based, practical, and interactive.

 Dale A. Matthews, MD, FACP